jim-collier/x9git/project/design.md

 - The shape, as three phases so a failure never leaves a half-cut release:
 	1. Prepare and verify, changing nothing outside the working tree.
 Resolve the version (argument, else the same bump `release` would choose), refuse if the changelog has no `vNEXT` section, refuse if either build's version string already matches, then run the full pipeline.
 Nothing here needs undoing.
 	2. Land.
 Write the version into both builds and the changelog heading, commit, PR, merge, then `gitsby release`.
 This is the only phase that pushes.
 	3. Publish and prove.
-Create the GitHub release with the changelog section as the body, upload the three assets, then verify: `releases/latest` resolves to the new tag, and both documented installer one-liners install it into a throwaway `HOME` and report the new version.
+Create the GitHub release with the changelog section as the body, upload the per-platform binaries and their `SHA256SUMS`, then verify: `releases/latest` resolves to the new tag, and this platform's published binary downloads, checksums and reports the new version.
 A failure here is recoverable by hand and does not corrupt anything.

 - Two guards worth building in, because both have already bitten: the history footers in `bin/gitsby` and `bin/gitsby.ps1` are checked for an entry newer than the last release tag, and the two builds' version strings are compared to each other before anything is pushed.

 - The verification in phase 3 is the part that pays for itself.
 Running both installer one-liners side by side is what caught the PowerShell checksum bug, which had silently skipped verification since the day it was added.
+	- It proves the contract rather than the installer: download, checksum, run.
+That is what an installer does at the end of its plan, and it is also what someone who skipped the installer does by hand - so the narrower check covers both.
+The installers' own behaviour is covered by the suite, which reaches everything up to the network.